top of page

 Trained as a sociologist, political scientist, journalist, and war crimes investigator, James is known for his scholarly work on international aid, international security, public opinion, and human rights.
 He is particularly recognized for research examining political dynamics between states, international organizations, and non-governmental groups under conditions of armed conflict and political upheaval.

-James was awarded an endowed chair at Minnesota and a Canada Research Chair at McGill and has held fellowships and affiliated scholar appointments at the Brookings Institution in Washington, DC, at the Center for Economic Research and Teaching (CIDE) in Mexico City, the Institute for Advanced Catholic Studies at the University of Southern California, and the Watson Institute for International Affairs at Brown University.
+James was awarded an endowed chair at Minnesota and a tier 2 Canada Research Chair at McGill.
+He also held fellowships and affiliated scholar appointments at the Brookings Institution in Washington, DC, el Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, and the Watson Institute for International Affairs at Brown University.

 James was born in the US and grew up in France and Jerusalem.
 It was his work as a journalist for the Associated Press during the first Palestinian uprising in the late 1980s and early 1990s that prompted him to pursue a career in human rights investigations and academia.